mooksen/Travelled-record/README.md

 - Basic Python operations in Jupyter notebook.
 - Anaconda environment (or any other Python system).
 # How to use
-1. The CSV file will hold your data to be plotted by the jupyter notebook.
+1. The CSV file (our travel.csv) will hold your data to be plotted by the jupyter notebook.
 - TripID is the grouping of each travel group.
 - TripSeq is the consecutive series of each row belonging to the same group.
 - Country is the country you want to highlight in your map.